 pomegranate cultivation

-Complete Guide on pomegranate cultivation
+Complete Guide on Pomegranate cultivation

 Pomegranate cultivation is an important agricultural activity in India, and the country is among the leading producers of pomegranates in the world.
 The major pomegranate-producing states in India are Maharashtra, Karnataka, Andhra Pradesh, Gujarat, and Tamil Nadu.